imohag9/POMLSDK.jl/docs/src/usage/creating_prompts.md

 ```@meta
-CurrentModule = POMLSDK
+CurrentModule = PomlSDK
 ```
 # Creating Prompts

-This guide explains how to create structured prompts using POMLSDK.jl.
+This guide explains how to create structured prompts using PomlSDK.jl.

 ## Prompt Structure

-In POMLSDK, prompts are built as hierarchical structures.
+In PomlSDK, prompts are built as hierarchical structures.
 The basic workflow involves:

 1. Creating a `Prompt` object
 2. Adding semantic tags (role, task, example, etc.)